viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows 11 devices with Windows Hello for Business can protect user identities by removing the need to use passwords from day one.

 IT can now set a policy for Microsoft Entra ID joined machines so users no longer see the option to enter a password when accessing company resources<sup>[\[12\]](conclusion.md#footnote12)</sup>.
-Once the policy is set, passwords are removed from the Windows user experience, both for device unlock as well as in-session authentication scenarios via CredUI.
-However, passwords are not eliminated from the identity directory yet.
+Once the policy is set, passwords are removed from the Windows user experience, both for device unlock and in-session authentication scenarios via CredUI.
+However, passwords aren't eliminated from the identity directory yet.
 Users are expected to navigate through their core authentication scenarios using strong, phish-resistant, possession-based credentials like Windows Hello for Business and FIDO2 security keys.
 If necessary, users can leverage passwordless recovery mechanisms such as Windows Hello for Business PIN reset or Web Sign-in.

 During a device's lifecycle, a password may only need to be used once during the provisioning process.
 After that, people can use a PIN, face, or fingerprint to unlock credentials and sign into the device.